lighthart/GridBundle/README.md

-This is a a grid bindle for the Symfony framework.
+This is a a grid bundle for the Symfony framework.